SeanMcLoughlin/vcd_rust/CONTRIBUTING.md

 # Contributing

 Thank you for wanting to contribute to vcd-rust!
-Please see the below sections for how to contribue.
+Please see the below sections for how to contribute.

 ## Issues
 ### Feature Requests